Education About Asia

 Education About Asia is a triannual peer-reviewed academic journal published by the Association for Asian Studies especially for middle-school and university classroom teachers.
 The journal covers the entire field of Asian studies, including classical cultures and literature and background issues in current events.
-Other frequent features are guides to print and digital resources, such as movies (both feature films and documentaries), teachings materials, and web resources.
-The journal publishes theme issues on topics that included Islam in Asia, marriage and family, youth culture, religion, economics and business, visual and performing arts, and Asia in world history.
+Other frequent features are guides to print and digital resources, such as movies (both feature films and documentaries), teaching materials, and web resources.
+The journal has published theme issues on topics that included Islam in Asia, marriage and family, youth culture, religion, economics, and business, visual and performing arts, and Asia in world history.

 The journal was established in 1996 in order to support the teaching and general knowledge of the members of the association and others involved in teaching.
 All articles are available free online.
 The founding editor-in-chief is Lucien Ellington (University of Tennessee at Chattanooga).